-- A "0" score will not count against the athlete's weekly average score. - A "0" score will not count against the team's weekly score unless the team does not meet the minimum number of athlete scores required for the True Team® scoring. - An athlete must post scores in all competition weeks to qualify for post-season performance recognition awards.
+- DNP will not count against the athlete's weekly average score used for tournament classifications. - DNP will not count against the team's weekly score unless the team does not meet the minimum number of athlete scores required for the True Team scoring. - Any DNP disqualifies an athlete from season-ending awards.